 But next time your brain sends you one of these messages, take a minute before responding to figure out if it’s signal or noise.
 And if it’s spam, just delete it.

-itsonbaybay asked: what do you know about soulmates and you know, groups of soul that reencarnate together? dont know what its called. i'd like to know what i have to learn about my familyu relationships and friends relationships, but dont know what tipe of lesson it may be.
+itsonbaybay said: what do you know about soulmates and you know, groups of soul that reencarnate together? dont know what its called. i'd like to know what i have to learn about my familyu relationships and friends relationships, but dont know what tipe of lesson it may be.

 Actually, all I know about reincarnation is that it’s not a universal belief among Buddhists.
 Some sects have a very strong orientation towards reincarnation (eg, Vajrayana), others are more inclined to see the next life as either heaven or heaven-like (eg, Jodo).
 Other sects (eg, Zen) don’t spend a lot of time and energy worrying about what happens after you die, but focus instead on what happens here and now.